Zephyr Security Overview¶

-- Adherence to the Coding Guidelines with respect to coding style, naming schemes of modules, functions, variables, and so forth.
+Adherence to the Coding Conventions with respect to coding style, naming schemes of modules, functions, variables, and so forth.
 This increases the readability of the Zephyr code base and eases the code review.
-These coding guidelines are enforced by automated scripts prior to check-in.
+These coding conventions are enforced by automated scripts prior to check-in.

 Release and Lifecycle Management¶